 The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

-You study the thick, golden-brown crusts in apprehension, and you don’t see throwing it in the dustbin as an option.
+You study the thick, golden-brown crusts in apprehension.
+And you don’t see throwing it in the dustbin as an option.
 So, what do you do?

 Does Pizza Go Bad?

-Like many foods of its kind, pizza does indeed go bad.
+Like many foods of its kind, pizza does indeed go rotten.
 Why does pizza go bad?
 One explanation is temperature.
 If you leave out the pizza in a hot place, you’re inviting bacteria, which is harmful.

 There are, however, rules and tips that can help you keep it fresh and safe longer.